Lumisilk/SwiftUIPresent/README.md

 ## Features

-- Add the missing fade-in fade-out (crossDissolve) and popover presentation style to SwiftUI.
+- Introduce the missing fade-in fade-out (crossDissolve) and popover presentation style to SwiftUI.
-- Bringing the SwiftUI sheet's height adjustment (detents) API, exclusive to iOS 16, to iOS 15.
+- Enhance sheet customizability with the background color adjustment API for iOS 14 and the height adjustment (detents) API for iOS 15.
-- Make your own presentation style and use it in SwiftUI.
+- Create your own presentation style and use it in SwiftUI.
-- No private API or Objective-C
+- No private APIs or Objective-C

 ## Requirements